kerfuffle/GUI-Library/README.md

 # GUI-Library
-Library for Graphical User Interfaces, using LWJGL and all dependecies.
+Library for Graphical User Interfaces, using LWJGL and all dependencies.